NextDC goes direct with IBM Direct Link

-The data centre-as-a-service provider says by connecting privately to the IBM Cloud with Direct Link at NextDC, companies can realise a hybrid cloud strategy by seamlessly integrating their hosted infrastructure, internal applications and cloud services.
+The data center-as-a-service provider says by connecting privately to the IBM Cloud with Direct Link at NextDC, companies can realise a hybrid cloud strategy by seamlessly integrating their hosted infrastructure, internal applications and cloud services.

 The offering is already in use by Coca-Cola, which is connecting privately to SoftLayer with Direct Link at M1 to meet a disaster recovery requirement.